42AGV/ft_transcendence/README.md

 docker compose up --build -d -V
 ```

+### OpenAPI

+We use Swagger to autogenerate the OpenAPI specification `transcendence-app/swagger-spec.json` file.
+This file is generated automatically by the transcendence-app at startup whenever the OpenAPI spec changes.

-We use OpenAPI Generator to autogenerate the files at `webapp/src/shared/generated`.
-Please don't modify them manually.
+We use OpenAPI Generator to autogenerate the files at `webapp/src/shared/generated` from the `swagger-spec.json`.

+Please don't modify these files manually.

-After updating the OpenAPI specification of the transcendence-app, you can execute the `generate-openapi.sh` script.
+After updating the OpenAPI specification of the transcendence-app, you can execute the `generate-openapi.sh` script to generate code for the webapp.

 ## 🔧 Running the tests <a name = "tests"></a>